Christmas party hosted by Berger has some in quarantine

 Ryan declined to say what day the party was or at which restaurant.

-There were under 30 people at the party, he said, adding that he believes it "was in line with all relevant restrictions, including capacity limits inside restaurants."
+There were fewer than 30 people at the party, he said, adding that he believes it "was in line with all relevant restrictions, including capacity limits inside restaurants."

 Be the first to know